OneMoreSummer/academic-kickstart/content/post/is-the-selection-concentration-effect-a-large-part-of-the-underdog-effect/index.md

 ---
-title: Is The Selection Concentration Effect a large part of the Underdog Effect?
+title: Is a Selection Concentration Effect a large part of the Underdog Effect?
 date: 2021-03-28T11:35:06.214Z
 draft: false
 featured: false